Note: Our best free Linux firewalls round-up has been fully updated. This feature was first published in June 2010.

 - Rating: 7/10

-Smoothwall is probably the best known firewall distro.
+Smoothwall Express is probably the most well-known firewall distro.
 To test this, we did a quick poll of 20 Linux geeks, asking them to name a firewall distro.
 19 of them came up with Smoothwall first.

-The only issue we noticed during testing was that assigning static DHCP lease assignments requires you to click Add followed by Save, and it isn't particularly obvious that you have to do the second step.
-We found that this led to a fair bit of confusion with our network attached printers jumping from one IP address to another.
+The only issue we noticed during testing was that assigning static DHCP lease assignments requires you to click Add followed by Save, and it isn't particularly obvious that you have to perform the second step.
+This led to a fair bit of confusion with our network attached printers jumping from one IP address to another.

 - Website: www.smoothwall.org

 Choosing the right firewall distro is largely dependent on your specific requirements, but whatever they may be, having protection from a firewall is simply a matter of common sense given the multitude of dangers on the internet these days.
 That said, aside from basic protection, once your firewall is installed it can also be helpful to have a few extra features for good measure.

 Just a firewall

 If you're after a basic firewall, then all of the distros here will do a good job, with some performing better than others.
 If this sounds like you, you can't go wrong with IPFire, which probably has the easiest setup process.